Chigoziee/fintech-fraud-ai-Chigozie-Hyginus-Ifenji/README.md

 - transaction_type
 - device_type
 - location
-  this was because they have 4-5 classes which where unrelated to one another
+  This was because they have 4-5 classes which where unrelated to one another

 time_of_day and day_of_week features were converted to numerical columns using cyclical encoding because these features are cyclic in nature and the models need to understand this relationship (i.e monday is close to sunday and far from thursday)